In a mental health crisis? Call or text 988.

-People with autism spectrum disorder (ASD) are at substantially increased risk of self-injury and suicide, according to a new study at Columbia University Mailman School of Public Health and Columbia College of Physicians and Surgeons.
+People with autism spectrum disorder (ASD) are at substantially increased risk of self-injury and suicide, according to a study at Columbia University Mailman School of Public Health and Columbia College of Physicians and Surgeons.
 Researchers found that the odds of self-harm in people with autism spectrum disorder were over three times that of people without ASD.
 The odds existed in both children and adults, though a slightly higher odds was identified in adults.
 The findings are published in JAMA Network Open.

 It is estimated that 5,437,988 of U.S. adults (2 percent) have autism.
 In the pediatric population, prevalence estimates have increased over the past several decades due in part to improved awareness, changes in documentation, and identification of milder cases.